 Golf is a big participant sport in Belgium, with the majority of courses centered in Brussels and the Wallonia region.
 Some of the most historic courses are situated in the country and although the cost can be expensive when you total equipment and green fees, the three or four-hour walk around undulating golf courses can provide excellent exercise.
 More information on places to play can be found at www.golf.be or www.destinationgolf.be.

 Sitting on a horse may not seem like physical exercise but riding an equine giant is actually one of the most strenuous forms of exercise.
 If horses are your interest Belgium has many horse riding schools.
 The majority are in Brussels or the Wallonia region and you will find contact details by visiting http://www.visitbelgium.com/?page=horse-riding.
 Paying for the upkeep of horses can be expensive, as can riding lessons, but most schools will have horses you can ride out.

-Gymnasiums and fitness centres are popping up fairly rapidly in Belgium, both dedicated facilities and those situated in hotels.
+Gymnasiums and fitness centers are popping up fairly rapidly in Belgium, both dedicated facilities and those situated in hotels.
 Brussels has a vast array of gyms, as do the other major towns and cities, most of which are kitted out with the latest technological equipment to make daily or weekly exercise a pleasant experience rather than a chore.
-Aspria, World Class Fitness (www.worldclassfitness.be) and Health City (www.healthcity.be) are among the bigger chains in Belgium with memberships beginning from as little as €16 and offering access to state of the art equipment and fitness classes.
+Aspria, World Class Fitness (www.worldclassfitness.be), and Health City (www.healthcity.be) are among the bigger chains in Belgium with memberships beginning from as little as €16 and offering access to state-of-the-art equipment and fitness classes.